VeryCrazyDog/native-promise-util/README.md

 ## Acknowledge
 This module was built by referencing the following materials:
-- Most API design and a lot of test cases are ported from [bluebird]().
+- Most API design and a lot of test cases are ported from [bluebird].
 - `map` and `filter` API implementation are inspired by [a Gist][1] from [yongjun21].